aerogear/offix/docs/getting-started.md

 ## Basic concepts

-OfflineClient is based on Apollo GraphQL client and can be used with various web and mobile frameworks.
+`ApolloOfflineClient` is and extension of the Apollo GraphQL client and can be used with various web and mobile frameworks.
 We provide a version for web and Apache Cordova.
 For basic concepts about Apollo GraphQL please refer to the documentation for your own platform.

 For React: